Harry Ernest NELSON

 Life before the war

-Harry Ernest Nelson was 22 when he left to the navy, beforehand he was like any other boy growing up.
+Harry Ernest Nelson was 22 when he left to the navy.
 He was born in 1893 and he went to an all boys college.
 He lived with his dad Andrew Nelson.
-As he grew up his job was a horse driver who transported people places (equivalent to a taxi).
+His job was a horse driver who transported people places (equivalent to a taxi).
 He also was a machinist this meant he used mills and lathes to make and craft metal tools and parts.
 When he went to war, he was single so he did not have children.
 One key feature of him was that he had a tattoo on both of his forearms.
 Just before he went to war he was given the service number of 393.
 Because he rode horses the navy recruited him as a driver in the war.

 Life during the war